Incalex/SpeedrunDatas/Routes/Borderlands.md

 - Mission Turn In: Find The Echo Command Console
 - Mission Accept: Reactivate the ECHO Comm System
 - Go to door
-- PW to Crimson Enclave entrance
+- PW to Crimson Enclave
 - Enter Crimson Enclave

-## Split 34 – ECHO Comm System
+## Split 34 – ECHO Comm System ##
-- (Respec to PW build)
 - PW to tower
 - PW again
 - Activate ECHO Comm System
+- Save warp until quest finished

-## Split 35 – Find Steele (Enter the Vault)
+## Split 35 – Enter the Vault ##
-- 180 degrees left
-- Go back into Crimson base
+- Go back into Crimson Fastness
 - Don't PW until door opens
 - PW to computer thingy
 - Mission Turn In: Reactivate the ECHO Comm System
-- Go back to the New-U Station
+- Walk to Crimson Enclave
 - Mission Accept: Find Steele
-- Buy ammo and grenades (sell if necessary)
-- Allocate skill point to Hit & Run
-- Equip BBs and Boom Stick
-- Unequip other weapons
+- Enter Crimson Enclave
 - Teleport to Salt Flats
-- PW to car
+- PW to Car
 - Drive to the Descent
 - PW to the Descent
 - Enter the Descent
 - PW to Eridian Promontory
 - Enter Eridian Promontory
-- PW to the Destroyer
-- PW to the Destroyer
-- PW to the Destroyer
+- 3xPW to the Destroyer
-- Enter the Vault AND IMMEDIATELY SAVEWARP!!!!
+- Enter the Vault

 ## Split 36 – Murder the Destroyer
-- Run up to the altar during the cutscene
+- If you're not Lv31, you're fucked, and you can go back to farm one Rakk Hive
+- Respec Quicksilver -> Resilience - Slayer -> Enforcer -> High Velocity
+- Equip BB
 - Murder the Destroyer
-- Take names
-- Take world records
+ - Throw BB when Destroyer's mouth is open
-- bitches
+ - Destroy dem tentacles
+- WELL DONE BITCHES, Save warp, SPLIT !
+- Do everything again until World Record